KDE/clazy/README.md

 (a convenience option equivalent to passing `-Xclang -plugin-arg-clang-lazy -Xclang qt4-compat`) to disable checks that only make sense with Qt5.

+For example, to build a CMake project with Qt4 compatibility use:
+ `CXX="clazy --qt4compat"; cmake .`
+and rebuild.

 # Reducing warning noise

 If you think you found a false-positive, file a bug report.